-Below is something our dear friend, Debi Walter, from The Romantic Vineyard wrote a while ago about their summertime walks.
+Our dear friend, Debi Walter, from The Romantic Vineyard wrote a while ago about their summertime walks.
 She gives a challenge that we want to share with you.
 We believe it’s something that can be good for your relationship.
-We hope that you and your spouse participate in doing this (as we are):
+And we hope the following will inspire you and your spouse to take some good walks (as we are doing).
+Debi writes:

 Intentionally Walking Together